Browser does not support script.

 The Macmillan Palliative Care Collaborative is a small group of academics who were brought together to research the development and evaluation of new services in advanced and incurable illness.

-Macmillan Cancer Support and the National Cancer Intelligence Network are working in partnership to develop robust data analysis of the two million people currently living with cancer in the UK.
+Macmillan Cancer Support and the National Cancer Intelligence Network are working in partnership to develop robust data analysis of the 2.5 million people currently living with cancer in the UK.

 Macmillan has partnered with the Department of Health, supported by NHS Improvement, to create the National Cancer Survivorship initiative.